DrZhivago1/DocWorld/README.md

 	IF "VGP Fabrics" AND "MendandRecycle" are installed:
 		Remove salvaging from Loom.

+	IF "RimCuisine 2" and/or the sub-mods are installed:
+		Create new category called "Culinary" and move all cooking/brewing items into it.
+Remove RC2 designation category.

 	IF "RIMkea" is installed:
 		Put Shainbrait and Kageshain lights into dropdown designators.

 	IF "Wall Sun Lamp" is installed:
 		Move lights into their respective category, if "Fertile Fields" is installed the Sun Lamp goes into farming category.

+	IF "ZARS Production Spots" AND "RimCuisine 2" are installed:
+		Move production spots into drop down designator from ZARS, and move brewing/butcher spots to "Culinary" category, remove excess brewing spot from RC2.

 **v1.0.11 (08/08/2019):**